 Marbles on Stream by Pixel by Pixel Studios (2018)

 Marbles on Stream is the digital version of having marble races as a kid.
 There's virtually no strategy and no skill involved (except for Royale mode), but it is insanely fun and addictive.
 The game supports up to 900 people in the chat playing at the same time, which is unbelieveable.
 Chat integration is simple - in the lobby, viewers can vote on what game mode and stage they want.
 Then when the game is selected, viewers can type !play to add a marble to the board.
 Once the game begins, it's a mad dash to the finish.
 Absolutely perfect.

 If you already have the fantastic sci-fi sim RimWorld, you may not know that there is a mod that allows for Twitch Chat integrations!
 The basic idea is that every so often, an event will be happen in game for the streamer, and the chat will get to vote on what event they want to see happen, good or bad.
 Maybe they want random NPCs to show up, or bandits, or an environmental disater.
 Either way, it allows for a little variability in the games

 Stream Games by Brogames (2018)

-Stream Games feels a little bit like a tech demo but there are a lot of games/apps in here, including a few gems.
+Stream Games feels a little bit like a tech demo but there are some worthwhile games/apps in here, including a few gems.
 The Archery, Wizard Dodgeball, and 50/50 floor-drop games are the highlights of the pack for me, and they can scale up to a good number of players in the chat.
-Absolutely worth a test drive if your streaming audience is 50 viewers or more.
+Absolutely worth a diversion if your streaming audience is 50 viewers or more.